devops-dsc/rsWSMan/README.md

 }
 ```

-From a Client node you should be able to connect using:
+From a Client node you should be able to connect using:<br>
 PSSession Example:
 ```PoSh
 $thumb = (Get-ChildItem Cert:\LocalMachine\My | ?
 Subject -eq "CN=WSMAN").Thumbprint